Convex hierarchical testing of interactions: Testing interactions using a convex formulation

-subject to the constraint that $\beta^\pm_j\ge0$ (here we think of the main effect as $\hat{\beta}_j=\hbp_j-\hbn_j$).
-For a fixed $\lambda_1$ and $\lambda_2$, the solutions $\hat\beta_j$ and $\hat\theta_{jk}$ are soft-thresholded versions of $w_j$ and $z_{jk}$.
-In a sense, this criterion ``selects'' main effects for which $|w_j|>\lambda_1$ and interactions for which $|z_{jk}|>\lambda_2$.
-Such a procedure, however, does not share information between main effects and interactions.
-Our proposal in this paper is to add a convex hierarchy constraint to the problem, which will lead to \emph{main-effect ``informed'' thresholds} for testing the interactions (and likewise interaction ``informed'' thresholds for testing main effects).
-Define
+The procedure described above does not share information between main effects and interactions.
+Our proposal in this paper is to add a convex hierarchy constraint to the problem, which will lead to \textit{main-effect ``informed'' thresholds} for testing the interactions (and likewise interaction ``informed'' thresholds for testing main effects).

+\citet{BTT2013} develop a hierarchical interactions lasso method in the forward model.
+The hierarchical sparsity is achieved by adding a set of convex constraints to the lasso problem.
+We may similarly impose hierarchy in the backward model by modifying \eqref{eq:allpairs} to get a hierarchical interactions test in the backward model:

+We solve this problem for all $\lambda$ and define the test statistic associated with an interaction to be the $\lambda$ value at which the corresponding parameter becomes nonzero.
+This is the main proposal of this paper.